X-Men: Mutant Academy

 X-Men: Mutant Academy is a fighting game developed by Paradox Development published by Activision.
 It was released for PlayStation and Game Boy Color on July 14, 2000, as a tie-in to the film X-Men, which was released on the same date.
 A version for the Nintendo 64 had been in development prior to the game's release, but was ultimately cancelled.

-Published by Activision, X-Men: Mutant Academy is a basic fighting game that uses six buttons: three buttons for punches and three for kicks, à la Street Fighter.
+Published by Activision, X-Men: Mutant Academy is a fighting game that uses six buttons: three buttons for punches and three for kicks, à la Street Fighter.
 Due to the success of the game, it was followed by two sequels: X-Men: Mutant Academy 2 and X-Men: Next Dimension.
 The game's characters can be played both with their comic book costumes and their costumes from the 2000 film X-Men.
 Characters not present in the film were given costumes of a similar design.

 Gameplay

 PlayStation

-X-Men: Mutant Academy on the PlayStation is a fighting game that features 3D stages, but largely adhering to the rules of 2D fighters.
+The PlayStation version of X-Men: Mutant Academy features 3D stages, but largely adheres to the rules of 2D fighters.
 The main characters are a combination of classic X-Men characters and the 20th Century Fox X-Men film.
 Nearly every X-Men character is available, each with their own fighting moves (much like Street Fighter) and plenty of finishing moves to spice things up.

 Game Boy Color

-Much like its big brother, X-Men: Mutant Academy on the Game Boy Color is a fighting game.
-Due to obvious limitations on hardware, the stages in this version have been rendered in 2D, and the gameplay is different from the PlayStation version.
-In addition to Story Mode, where one player takes on all the others in consecutive fights, there is training mode, battle mode, survival mode, and a versus mode utilizing the Game Link cable.
+Due to hardware limitations, the stages in the Game Boy Color version of X-Men: Mutant Academy are rendered in 2D, and the gameplay is different from the PlayStation version.
+In addition to Story Mode, where one player takes on all the others in consecutive fights, there is training mode, battle mode, survival mode, and a versus mode utilizing the Game Link Cable.
 During a fight, a rage bar will slowly fill, which allows using powerful special moves that are activated through button combos.

 Characters

-There are ten selectable characters from the X-Men Universe, all of them selectable from the beginning in versus mode, but the four bosses must be unlocked to play as in all the other modes.